Keeper-Security/secrets-manager/sdk/java/core/README.md

 # Change Log

+## 17.4.0
+- KSM-1081 - Fixed `getFolders()` crashing when any folder in the response has a corrupted or missing key.
+The SDK now skips undecryptable folders and returns the remaining folders normally.
+- KSM-1086 - Fixed `deleteFolder()` to return `SecretsManagerDeleteFolderResponse` (typed per-folder status), matching `deleteSecret()`.
+The SDK now logs per-item server failures to stderr and includes them in the return value so callers can detect partial failures.

 ## 17.3.0
 **Breaking Changes**
 - `KeeperFile.url` changed from `String` to `String?` — callers that access `url` directly must now handle null; `downloadFile()` already does this with a typed exception